1p6/ascii-art/README.md

 * Step 2: Create a coffeescript file under `src/fonts` with the name of your font as it's name.
 * Step 3: Structure the file like the [default font](https://github.com/1p6/fonts.js/blob/master/src/fonts/lines.coffee).
 (Read the comments.)
 * Step 4: Use the [fontCreater html page](https://github.com/1p6/fonts.js/blob/master/fontCreater.html) to help create each character.(Read bellow).
+* Step 5: Add the name of your font to the font list in index.coffee
-* Step 5: (Optionaly) Make a pull request so I can add the font.(Please test your font before you make a pull request though!(See bellow))
+* Step 6: (Optionaly) Make a pull request so I can add the font.(Please test your font before you make a pull request though!(See bellow))

 Making a character
 ------------------